Nature’s return to healthcare design

 A one-of-a-kind New Zealand hospital garden

-The Healing Garden is already gaining international interest for its transformative use of nature in a hospital and has seen Outside In win top honours for its plantscape in the US-based global Biophilic Design Awards orchestrated by i-Plants Magazine.
+The Healing Garden is already gaining international interest for its transformative use of nature in a hospital, with Outside In winning a top award for its plantscape in the US-based global Biophilic Design Awards orchestrated by i-Plants Magazine.

-At Tōtara Haumaru, a visual and tangible connection to nature is fully accessible via the Healing Garden.
-Many patient recovery rooms have views of the greenery and it is overlooked from the hospital floors above.
+Tōtara Haumaru provides a fully accessible visual and tangible connection to nature via the Healing Garden, with many patient recovery rooms enjoying views of the greenery.
+It is also overlooked from the hospital floors above.

-In the Roger Ulrich study mentioned earlier, beneficial views of nature consisted of a window looking out to a small cluster of trees.
-At Tōtara Haumaru, patients have an outlook of more than 500 lush plants and direct access.
+The Ulrich study suggested beneficial views of nature consisted of a window looking out to a small cluster of trees but at Tōtara Haumaru, patients have an outlook onto more than 500 lush plants as well as direct access to them.

-To balance proportions in this lofty atrium space, planting reaches up to two metres tall.
-Fifteen species are featured, including New Zealand natives.
-The Healing Garden’s form mimics those found in nature.
-It uses a purpose-designed product concept where ‘garden beds’ were formed from powder-coated, timber-toned aluminium.
+To balance proportions in the tall atrium space, planting reaches up to two metres tall, with 15 different species featured, including New Zealand natives.
+The Healing Garden’s form mimics that found in nature – it uses a purpose-designed product concept of ‘garden beds’ formed from powder-coated, timber-toned aluminium.

 Enhancing staff well-being and performance